What Does Lifetime’s Home Study Approved Badge Mean?

 You may have seen a home study approved badge on our waiting adoptive family pages.
 This home study approved badge means that the family has done everything they need to and they are ready to adopt.

-A home study is usually conducted by a social worker who has been trained or certified by the state as someone qualified to gather and review all the information.
-This person then writes the home study report and if everything is in order, the family is considered home study approved and ready to adopt.
-Once a family brings a baby or child home, the same social worker will come and visit monthly for a while to ensure everything is as it should be.
+Additionally, a home study is usually conducted by a social worker who has been trained or certified by the state as someone qualified to gather and review all the information.
+Next, this person writes the home study report and if everything is in order, the family is considered home study approved and ready to adopt.
+Moreover, once a family brings a baby or child home, the same social worker will come and visit monthly.
+This will happen for a while to ensure everything is as it should be.

 Background Checks